-HRDF registration process
+HRDF Registration process

-- Scroll and click on application
+- Scroll down and click on the application

 - From the menu that pops up, click on Grant>Apply Grant

-- Then select SBL from the menu’ Scheme Code >Apply
+- Then select SBL from the menu Scheme Code >Apply

 - Fill the form with accurate information and honesty